 Tim Bausch is currently working towards completion of his third masters degree in music theory in addition to his already completed percussion performance, and music composition degrees.
 He recently left the music theory faculty as an adjunct professor of music theory at SUNY Fredonia to attend the University of Louisville.
 As a composer, Tim has earned several awards including the Donald Bohlen Scholarship Award, Poummit Concert Master Award, and the Ethos Laureate Prize in Composition.
-Tim is a member of the American Society of Composers, Authors, and Publishers, Society for Music Theory, Music Theory Midwest, and created Harmonic Innovation which is a company responsible for publishing compositions as well as recording various styles of music.
-As a percussionist, Tim has performed the music of Kaija Saariaho, Hans Werner Henze, Roman Haubenstock-Ramati, and Casey Cangelosi and embraces both acoustic and electro-acoustic mediums.
+Tim is a member of the American Society of Composers, Authors, and Publishers, Society for Music Theory, Music Theory Midwest, and the Society for Music Perception and Cognition.
+As a percussionist, Tim has performed the music of Alvin Lucier, Kaija Saariaho, Hans Werner Henze, Roman Haubenstock-Ramati, and Casey Cangelosi and embraces both acoustic and electro-acoustic mediums.

 As a scholar, Tim's focus is in the perception of sound as a whole as well as its individual parts.
 Among analytical philosophies, this obsession with sound inspires an interest in professional quality sound recording and audio engineering.
 In addition to capturing sound, he utilizes programs such as PureData and OpenMusic to create specific sounds through the use of algorithms and additive synthesis.
 Tim strives to combine this knowledge of sound into his theoretical and compositional language through acoustic and electronic mediums.